 3. Mylar bags

-Mylar packaging is the way to go if you’re looking for something that’ll make the long haul.
+Mylar is the way to go if you’re looking for something that’ll make the long haul.
 Mylar is a popular option thanks to its high tensile strength, flexibility, and isolating barrier properties.

 They’re crazy strong and won’t rip due to weight, and because they’re flexible, they’ll conform to the food inside and protect it.
 The air isolation allows you to control the oxygen that creeps inside with light exposure and humidity.